Last updated March 24th, 2023

-One example of a dependency is you can’t edit a video before you record it.
+One example of a project management dependency is you can’t edit a video before you record it.
 This would be considered a logical dependency, which can’t be avoided due to the nature of the project or task at hand.
 Without the completion of the first task, the second task doesn’t make sense in any way.

 Resource-based dependencies are a constraint within the project due to a lack of resources available.
 This could include a staff member being out of the office, a hold in approvals, or a lack of materials needed to complete the task.
 Logical and resource-based dependencies aren’t typically seen together, normally the tasks hindered by resource-based dependencies could be completed together if the resources were available.

-After dependencies are set take a look back through them and see if any of them sound like risks to your project.
+After key dependencies are set, take a look back through them and see if any of them sound like risks to your project.
 Make note of the flagged risks or challenges that your dependencies brought up.
 While dependencies are a perfectly natural flow for most projects, some may shed light on areas you want to give your team more time or pull in additional resources to improve the process.

-Dependencies are also good indicators for communication, which is essential to any project success.
+Project management dependencies are also good indicators for communication, which is essential to any project success.
 Setting dependencies gives team members a clear understanding of when someone else is waiting on their tasks to be completed or is in need of approval to move forward, and gives them a cue to communicate their status.

 Adding milestones into your project ensures that your plans are not just task-oriented but results-oriented.
 Milestones are also the best way to communicate progress to outside stakeholders.
 Instead of letting them know a list of tasks that you checked off you can communicate the goal that was reached at the end of each project phase.

 Deadline milestones are set as your matter-of-fact deadlines.
-Other task deadlines throughout the project may have some leniency to account for unexpected delays, but milestones should be seen as a harder deadline to ensure your project is still moving forward at the right pace.
+Other task deadlines throughout the project may have some leniency to account for unexpected delays, but milestones should be seen as a harder project management deadline to ensure your project is still moving forward at the right pace.